Hiranyaloka/mt-plugin-template-selector/README.md

 ## CHANGES ##

+- Version 1.4 - TemplateSelector no longer breaks the Custom Fields plugin.
 - Version 1.3 - Add WidgetSetSelector tag and ability to not display any of the three custom fields.
 - Version 1.2 - Add WidgetSelector tag.